Wickwood-LLC/vefl/README.md

 - Check what should be stored in config file
 - Test if all actions works well (see getFormActions())
 - Test if theme suggestions work well, like vefl-views-exposed-form--VIEWNAME.html.twig
-- Adds BEF support (trait must be used)
 - Adds sort_bef_combine support
 - Refactor the code
 - Add/update comments for code